Maybe A Monogamous Relationship Isn’t Right For You. And That's OK.

 * You are an extrovert with a big heart

-Polyamorous relationship require a lot of communication and energy that is normally associated with extroverts more than introverts.
+Polyamorous relationships require a lot of communication and energy that is normally associated with extroverts more than introverts.
 While introverts are able to happily partake in and enjoy unconventional relationship styles (like we talked about above), they may also become more overwhelmed by the amount of time and energy required of multiple relationships.
 Extroverts on the other hand, are often excited by the idea of pouring their heart and energy into multiple relationships.
 Of course, this doesn’t mean that all extroverts are interested in non-monogamous relationships.
 Extroverts can be perfectly happy in monogamous relationships, meeting new people without starting romantic and sexual relationships with them.
-For polyamourous relationships to work it often takes an extrovert with a big heart, and a lot of enthusiasm for cultivating new relationships.
+For polyamorous relationships to work it often takes an extrovert with a big heart, and a lot of enthusiasm for cultivating new relationships.
 If you are an extrovert that is always interested in meeting new people and perhaps exploring more intimate relationships with new people, then this could be a sign that monogamy is not right for you.

 * You can handle challenging emotions